Once upon a time

 It was a warm night at Castle Caladan, and the ancient pile of stone that had served the Atreides family as home for twenty-six generations bore that cooled-sweat feeling it acquired before a change in the weather.
 The old woman was let in by the side door down the vaulted passage by Paul’s room and she was allowed a moment to peer in at him where he lay in his bed.

-Notice the rhythm, the cadence of his words.
-Notice the sound and feel of the words: Arrakis, scurrying, crone, Castle Caladan, ancient, Atreides.
+Catch the rhythm, the cadence of his words.
+Pay attention to the sound and feel of the words: Arrakis, scurrying, crone, Castle Caladan, ancient, Atreides.

 Notice it’s final scurrying and unbearable frenzy.
 Did you catch the references to change?
 Are you hooked?
 I sure am.